Medical Schools in New York: How to Get In (2025)

 Getting into medical schools in New York is no easy feat.
 Given its cultural cachet, large population, and many excellent schools, it’s no surprise that New York is one of the most popular places to pursue a medical education.
 Despite being the fourth-most populous state in the country, New York has the largest number of medical schools of any state (18), beating out the 16 medical schools in California, 15 medical schools in Texas, and 10 medical schools in Florida.

 With 18 different programs come 18 different missions to help you develop into the physician you want to be.
-For example, the Zucker School of Medicine has developed a formal Humanities in Medicine Program, where students are encouraged to partake in humanities experiences (e.g., arts, literature, history) to help broaden their perspectives to truly understand the impact that illness can have on patients’ lives.
+For example, the Zucker School of Medicine has developed a formal Humanism in Medicine Program, where students are encouraged to partake in humanities experiences (e.g., arts, literature, history) to help broaden their perspectives to truly understand the impact that illness can have on patients’ lives.

 In this guide, we’ll discuss unique approaches to help your application stand out from thousands of others when applying to New York medical schools.
 But first, let’s start with an introduction of all the programs and important admissions statistics so you can see what you’re up against.